Police officer who killed Daunte Wright will face second-degree manslaughter charges

 Graves left before 8:30 p.m. when she said tensions were escalating.
 Around that time, law enforcement began efforts to break up the crowd, according to local media; police started to advance on the crowd 30 minutes later as police said individuals were throwing water bottles and debris at officers.

-Police began to issue dispersal orders just after 9:30 p.m. sowing confusion as to why they were driving out the crowd before the 10 p.m. curfew.
-Despite Mayor Elliott announcing a 10 p.m. curfew expiring 6 a.m.
-Wednesday, Graves said her children, who were at home, had received safety alerts on their phone about an 8 p.m. curfew.
+Police began to issue dispersal orders just after 9:30 p.m., sowing confusion as to why they were driving out the crowd before the 10 p.m. curfew.

-During the overnight news conference, Col. Matt Langer with the Minnesota State Patrol said he made efforts before 7 p.m. to speak with an organizer on the scene to determine “how to peacefully resolve the crowd and encourage people to go home of their own free will before there was any talk of enforcement action.”

 Videos from the scene showed officers, many with batons in hand, responding with chemical irritants, stun grenades and paint marking rounds.
-Several members of news media expressed concern throughout the night that police were trying to clear out reporters specifically.
+Several members of the news media expressed concern throughout the night that police were trying to clear out reporters specifically.

 Curfew orders typically exempt certain workers, including members of the media; ones that don’t carve out exemptions for the media may be unconstitutional.

-Graves, the lawyer, criticized the forceful police response, noting that crowd deterrents like stun grenades were deployed in an area with apartments nearby — a criticism protesters raised Sunday night as well after several of the residents complained.
+Graves, the lawyer, criticized the forceful police response, noting that crowd deterrents such as stun grenades were deployed in an area with apartments nearby — a criticism protesters raised Sunday night as well after several of the residents complained.

 “I understand they want people going home, but I don’t find that acceptable,” Graves said of the tactics.
 “It seems like their biggest concern is the fortress they’ve built around that [police] building.”

-Officials reported a handful of businesses that were vandalized or looted but said law enforcement was quickly deployed.
+Officials reported that a handful of businesses were vandalized or looted but said law enforcement was quickly deployed.

 Read more: